ghayda-njaafreh/skin_nao_demo/README.md

 # Skin NAO Demo

-An educational demonstration project that integrates a pre-trained skin lesion classification model with a NAO robot interaction workflow and a simple web interface.
+An educational demonstration project that integrates a pre-trained skin lesion classification model with a **NAO robot interaction workflow** and a **simple web interface** for skin image analysis and presentation.

 This project was built for **educational, research demonstration, and presentation purposes only**.
 It is **not** intended for medical diagnosis, treatment, or clinical decision-making.